 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and overlaid with tiles.

-Roofing including roof space I was able to partially inspect the roof space and gained access from a door within the first floor landing cupboard.
-The roof is built of timber trusses and boarded over with fibreboard sarking.
-Insulation material is laid between and over the ceiling joists.
+The rear projection at ground level and the dormer projection have flat roofs overlaid in felt or similar material.
+I was able to partially inspect the roof space and gained access from a hatch within the first floor landing.
+The roof is built of timber trusses and boarded over with timber sarking.
+Insulation material is laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of ogee style gutters discharging into box downpipes.
+Rainwater units are of cast iron and PVC materials consisting of half round and ogee style gutters discharging into round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of brick cavity construction having a render and pointed synthetic stonework external finish.
-A damp proof course is not visible, however, I would anticipate a building of its age to have a PVC or bitumen damp proof membrane.
-There are sub-floor ventilators to lower walls and there is evidence of cavity wall insulation.
+The outer walls are of solid stone and modern cavity construction, having a render external finish.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and the external doors are of UPVC double glazed type.
-There are UPVC fascias and soffit boards.
+Windows and the external doors are of uPVC double glazed type.
+There are uPVC fascia and soffit boards.